beeminder/totd/README.md

-# totd
+Random tips of the day that we include in bot emails.

-Random tips of the day that we include in bot emails
+We actually slurp these automatically from the gissues.